 Similar to any modern Mac app, this program can be purchased only through the Apple App Store.
 You can install it onto several Mac devices simultaneously and all updates will be downloaded automatically.
 When you compare this price to the $999 for the old Final Cut, $299 seems like a great deal.

-For comparison, you can receive Adobe’s Premiere Pro only by paying $19.99 for Creative Cloud’s monthly subscription.
+Comparing Final Cut Pro vs Adobe Premiere, note that you can receive Adobe product only by paying $19.99 for Creative Cloud’s monthly subscription.
 In contrast, if you purchase Final Cut Pro X, you get to own it forever as well as all its future updates, including the current 10.4 version.

 Pro Apps Bundle for Education